Entropicity/Theory-of-Entropicity-ToE/equations/README.md

 Formatting rules include the use of `\,` for small spacing (e.g., `dV\,`), `\quad` for medium spacing (e.g., `a = b \quad \text{and} \quad c = d`), and `\text{}` for words inside math mode (e.g., `\text{div}` rather than `div`).

-The canonical presentation of the Master Entropic Equation must always appear in the following form:
+The canonical presentation of the Master Entropic Equation shall always appear in the following form:

 \$\$\frac{\partial \mathcal{L}}{\partial \mathcal{E}}\nabla \cdot \left( \frac{\partial \mathcal{L}}{\partial (\nabla \mathcal{E})} \right)\nabla^2 \left( \frac{\partial \mathcal{L}}{\partial (\nabla^2\mathcal{E})} \right)= 0\$\$

-This is the official representation of the OFE and must be used consistently throughout the monograph.
+This is the official representation of the OFE and shall be used consistently throughout the monograph.

 If equation numbering is desired, it may be added manually using `\tag{n}` or enabled globally through MathJax configuration.
-Every major equation should be followed by a short interpretive paragraph explaining its meaning, structure, physical intuition, and role within the entropic ontology.
+Every major equation shall be followed by a short interpretive paragraph explaining its meaning, structure, physical intuition, and role within the entropic ontology.
 For example:

 > This equation expresses the entropic curvature response of the manifold, capturing how variations in \\( \mathcal{E} \\) generate geometric structure.

-This continuous guide defines the complete mathematical style standard for the Theory of Entropicity and should be applied uniformly across all chapters, appendices, and conceptual documents.
+This continuous guide defines the complete mathematical style standard for the Theory of Entropicity and shall be applied uniformly across all chapters, appendices, and conceptual documents.

 <hr>
 <p><a href="https://entropicity.github.io/Theory-of-Entropicity-ToE/">← Back to Home</a></p>